 Hair should be combed neat and clean.
 A more conservative haircut is preferred over trendy, stylish haircuts.
 The rule is to keep your haircut from distracting the interviewer.

 Don’t forget to shave in the morning.

-If you have a beard or a mustache wear it trimmed and neat.
+If you have a beard or a mustache, wear it trimmed and neat.

-Nails should be trimmed and clean.
+Nails should be trimmed and cleaned.